arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/which-approaches-to-research-are-collecting-the-most-believable-data-on-learning/believability-of-the-data-collected-by-behaviour-analysts.md

 ---
+grand_parent: 'How is learning to be observed and recorded? '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 1
+parent: 'Which approaches to research are collecting the most believable data on learning? '
 title: 'Believability of the data collected by behaviour analysts '
 ---
 # Believability of the data collected by behaviour analysts